 Paper checklists are dead!

 Navigate the report quickly and intuitively via the home system tabs (roofing, exterior, structure, electrical, heating, insulation, plumbing, interior) at the top of each page.
-Each system is further broken down into a description and suggested recommendations.

 It’s Nice To Be Liked

 Like ReHome Inspections on Facebook to get short, frequent and informative posts to help you maintain and learn about your home while maximizing your investment.
 No fluff.
+Click below.

 Tips For Homebuyers